-Be sure to try Akevitt, distilled Scandinavian liquor, to complete your Norway food explorations.
+Be sure to also try Akevitt, distilled Scandinavian liquor, to complete your Norway food explorations.
 Norwegians have been drinking this potent potable since the 16th century.

 Video – Norway Food Tour

 Watch our YouTube video to discover Norwegian food along with us.